-Turn on subtitles support in Settings > FV Player > Post Interface Options
+Turn on the subtitles support in Settings > FV Player > Post Interface Options.

 You can also add more than one file containing subtitles if you want to offer subtitles in different languages.
 Again, it is very easy to do so.